Frequently Asked Coaching Questions

 Athletic coaches work with highly skilled people who want to perform at the top of their game.
 Likewise, professional development coaches work with people who are healthy, creative, and whole, but who want something more.
 A coach encourages you to think bigger and strive for more than you might have thought possible.

 Coaching is action oriented.
 While clients often experience profound learning in coaching, learning in coaching is not just for the sake of understanding – it is always in service of moving forward toward a goal.
 Coaching sees the client as a whole, healthy person who wants more.
 Coaching is not psychotherapy.
 If the coach and client identify depression, anxiety, or other issues that are outside of the scope of coaching, the client is referred out to an appropriate service provider.

 Rena is a graduate of the Mentor Coach Program and also trained with the Coaches Training Institute (CTI).
 Although coaching is distinct from therapy, her years of training and experience as a therapist also gave her excellent preparation for coaching.
 Affiliate coach biographies are available upon request

 The client and coach participate in structured, collaborative conversations.
-We engage my clients in a variety of coaching methods including assessment, strategizing, visualization, creating structures, metaphor, and more.
+We engage clients in a variety of coaching methods including assessment, strategizing, visualization, creating structures, metaphor, and more.
 Incisive questions are also employed to bring clients greater clarity and allow them to move beyond self-imposed limits.
 Homework assignments are frequently incorporated in order to consolidate learning and allow the client to progress between sessions.

 We are glad to offer a free consultation to discuss how coaching could help you to reach your goals.
 You can schedule a consultation by emailing Rena@LeaderAcademic.com or calling (734) 665-4885.